 Bar code scanners.

-It looks like 2D bar code scanners are finally coming down in price.
+2D bar code scanners have come down in price.
 Though I still don't see the need for 2D in most inventory applications, it is good to see new lower cost 2D scanners becoming available.
-In addition, many scanners are now available with USB connectivity (though some still connect via serial port or keyboard wedge interface).

 And, of course, we can all now use the cameras on our smart phones and tablets as bar code scanners.
 Now before you get excited and think you can use phones as scanners for warehouse tasks, keep in mind there are limitations to just how effective a phone is as a bar-code scanning data collection device.
 That said, you can actually use a cell phone for some light data collection activities.
 I paid less than $5 for a little app that allows your phone camera to scan barcode information into an excel spreadsheet.